-A comprehensive blood test that tests your blood cells, kidneys, liver function, diabetes, iron status and vitamin B12/folate for anaemia, C-reactive protein (CRP) for inflammation and vitamin D, can give you a good picture of your overall health.
+A comprehensive blood test can give you a good picture of your overall health.
+This could include your blood cells, kidneys, liver function, diabetes, iron status and vitamin B12/folate for anaemia, C-reactive protein (CRP) for inflammation and vitamin D.

-There is evidence that people with a diagnosed thyroid condition may have lower levels of certain nutrients.
+There is evidence that people with a diagnosed condition may have lower levels of certain nutrients.

 Vitamins and minerals for thyroid conditions include: